What are the characteristics of a user-friendly website?

 Let's start with the question: what does a user-friendly website really mean?
 When can we say that a site is such and such?
 Simply put, a user-friendly site is one that meets the requirements of visitors.
 It's pleasant to use, has an intuitive layout, and doesn't make you wait forever for a subpage to load.

-While defining this type of website is not a major problem, implementing such a website in practice can be problematic.
+Although the definition of this type of website does not cause serious problems, the implementation of such a website in practice can be problematic.

 However, there are a number of general tips that will be useful in almost every case.
-You can find a list of them below.
+You will find a list of them below.

 What elements should a good website have?

 1. Appropriate hierarchy of elements and sections